qstackfield/atomlabs-lcac-framework/docs/LCAC Applied Framework.md

 ## **2. LCAC in Healthcare**

 ### **The Challenge**
-Healthcare AI systems don’t just process data — they interpret patients, symptoms, and outcomes.
+Healthcare AI systems don’t just process data, they interpret patients, symptoms, and outcomes.
 When reasoning boundaries blur, one patient’s condition can influence another’s diagnostic pathway, creating *cognitive leakage* that jeopardizes safety and compliance.

 ### **The LCAC Solution**